karthikkeyan/KarthVader/README.md

 ## Overview

-KarthVader is a core data wrapper component for iOS and OSX, built to minimize the effort, of a programmers, to work with core data, by taking advantage of Swift 2.0 features.
+KarthVader is a core data wrapper component for iOS and OS X, built to minimize the effort, of a programmers, to work with core data, by taking advantage of Swift 2.0 features.
 It gives you natural way of interaction with your core data models.

 I would really welcome and appericate contributions to this component.